There lives an angel and her name is Miguelina. She is one of the most inspirational people I know.

 I would like to share with you the story about Miguelina because it can inspire us to do more with what we have and teach us that keeping the faith works!

-In 2002, my husband and I fulfilled our dream of moving to a tropical island.
-The Dominican Republic has now been our home for the past 6 years.
+I fulfilled our dream of moving to a tropical island.
+The Dominican Republic.

 When I moved here I could not speak Spanish, so I asked around and several people told me to go to the Coral Language Institute in the Dominican Village.
 The Dominican Village is where many of the local Dominicans live, just slightly inland from the beach town in which I live.
 They live there because most of the locals cannot afford to live across the street on the ocean side where expensive condominiums are going up at dizzying speed.